Oriented matroid

 its usefulness extends further into several areas including geometry and optimization.

+History

+The first appearance of oriented matroids was in a 1966 article by George J. Minty and was confined to regular matroids.

+Subsequently R.T.
+Rockefellar (1969) suggested the problem of generalizing Minty's concept to real vector spaces.
+His proposal helped lead to the development of the general theory.

 Background

 In order to abstract the concept of orientation on the edges of a graph to sets, one needs the ability to assign "direction" to the elements of a set.
 The way this achieved is with the following definition of signed sets.